sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

   | (error) log files[^4]             | 4k = default cluster size                                    |
   | instance root w/ system databases | 4k should be ok, usually error log and trace files are stored in this directory structure |

-  [^3]:⚠at least 128 GB of space nowadays
+  [^3]:at least 128 GB of space nowadays
-  [^4]:It should be considered store the error log files on a separate volume.
+  [^4]:Sometimes it's a good idea to store the error log and trace files on a separate volume.

 - [ ] disable compression: